GeorgeMac/macro.re/content/posts/generic-errors-as.md

 I'm sure someone out there has already thought of this.
 But I stumbled on it when looking at `errors.As` statements in a contribution I was making to [Flipt](https://github.com/flipt-io/flipt).

+> UPDATE: I found an existing proposal to add this to the standard library and in there it appears this was called out in the generic design proposal itself: https://github.com/golang/go/issues/51945.

 ## TL;DR

 This function is handy for brevity and to avoid a potential runtime panic: